 The manual pages for the core systems of AAK are always split into a Core part that explains the idea behind the system and a Souls part that covers how the system was used in that demo.

 The Souls section of the manual contains some additional information about how the AdventureSouls demo is set up and how it may be extended.

 All GitHub repositories related to my unity assets can be found in the Softleitner Extras list.
 I generally try to keep the main ones updated but some of the minor ones may be out of date.

-There will be one more smaller update that focuses on polishing the current core functionality and the souls demo.
-While working on that I will be planning out the second demo which I hope to get started in the following update.
+The next focus of development will be the second demo project.
+This may take a while so I may add some smaller updates, integrations or fixes in the meantime.
 Feel free to let me know if you have some features or game types that you’d like to see in the future.